Diloforce/BEAMMP-Chat-Logger/README.md

 Follow same placement as Chat Logger,
 Use command /whitelist for easy time
 Use command /whitelist in console for less easy time xD

+# WEBHOOK DISCORD CHAT LOG

+Please input the chat_logs.txt in the correct location for the directory you have chosen.